 The federal government and the states fund highway construction and maintenance through taxes on gasoline and diesel fuel.
 Over the years, the revenue to pay for the roads has decreased in each state due to increasing labor and material costs through inflation, and the fact that gas taxes have not been indexed to inflation.
 In addition, vehicle mileage efficiency has improved significantly over the past decade, which provides a host of air quality and economic development benefits, but reduces the revenue from gas taxes.
 In fact, average vehicle fuel efficiency increased from 18.8 mpg in 1990 to at least 22.0 mpg in 2016 for all light-duty vehicles (SUVs and pick-up trucks included) on the road today, with new passenger cars able to achieve 36 mpg and new light-duty trucks able to achieve 26 mpg.
-Now, many states are experiencing a severe shortage in the revenue needed to maintain highways.
+Now, many states are experiencing a severe shortage in the revenue needed to maintain highways as road usage continues.

 Battery electric vehicles (BEVs) do not pay any gas tax, but plug-in hybrid electric vehicles (PHEVs) do – and both still use the roads.
 In the long term, as these vehicles gain market share, they will need to contribute to the maintenance of roadways.
 However, at present they account for a miniscule portion of transportation funding shortfalls.
 For example, the transportation funding shortfall in Massachusetts is estimated at $1 billion per year.
 The state has approximately 20,000 electric vehicles (EVs), including both BEVs and PHEVs.
 Applying a registration fee of $100 per year to each one (similar to what has been proposed in other states) would generate $2 million per year, covering 0.2% of the funding shortfall.
 To impose a punitive registration fee, road usage charge or other penalty to BEV and PHEV drivers would hinder adoption of these clean vehicles, and do little to cover the funding shortfall.